GangstaHikka/Domik/docs/Introduction/Introduction to the Mask system.md

-# How to create mask
+# Introduction to the Mask system

 Mask also knows as Adjacency Mask is a description of some place but in terms of accessibility from the target cell.
 Mostly useful in situations when you want to find borders of rooms or whole house.